sourcegraph/handbook/content/marketing/roles/creative_director.md

 * Identify and implement any necessary tools for your team.
 * Work with the Content team to prioritize high impact lead generation and sales enablement assets and begin to build a sales repository.
 * Envision and implement a cohesive visual style and brand design language for all brand experiences, in partnership with Marketing and Product Design.
-* Create a brand style guide
+* Create a brand style guide.
-* Identify opportunities to test and optimize digital and ad creative
+* Identify opportunities to test and optimize digital and ad creative.
 * Support sales and marketing by creating high quality materials, including:
     * Customer use cases
     * Pitch decks